ComplianceAsCode/content/RULES.md

 A person can ask to be stripped of merge rights.
 If a person doesn’t actively contribute to the project for a period of 12 months, their merge rights are stripped.
 Active contribution consists of either non-trivial contributions of code, non-trivial reviews, or analyses of problems in issues.
 Rights can be also revoked if coding style or conduct are consistently broken.
 The project maintainers decide about granting or strip of rights and about exceptions to the procedure e.g. when an applicant has deep prior experience with the project.

+When a person reapplies for merge rights after the timeout period, it is possible to satisfy formal conditions by submitting non-trivial PRs or non-trivial reviews -- 3 of those in 3 months.

 ### Organizations